neba9/city_explorer_api/README.md

 ## credit and collaboratons
 - i was working with Rown(TA)
-- i sued my class vedio and class demo to work the lab .
+- i used my class vedio and class demo to work the lab .
 - i work with my partner with Henry Funk.
+- i used class demo and calss video for cerat DataBase and location functin and some part work with TA.

+#### Time Estimate

+- Number and name of feature:add the DataBase and creat table stuff and creat function to check the database for the location information

+- Estimate of time needed to complete: 3:30 houres
+- Start time:  5:00pm
+- Finish time: 9:47pm
+- Actual time needed to complete: 4:50